How to intentionally probe someone's salvation in conversation (or have a gospel convo) ⭐️

 2. Find a time and place to bring up this spiritual conversation, which is on your heart.

-A. In the car on way to church, on the way home, at home, at a coffee shop in the back corner.
+A. In the car on way to church, on the way home from church, at home after church, in a setting you can talk, or at a coffee shop in the back corner.
 Etc.

-B. If possible, Bring another godly believer with you that you trust to help you keep the convo on track, to help interact, or to lead the convo on your behalf without the unsaved person realizing you are behind this.
+Bringing another godly believer with you [or who can show up partway through the meet up], someone godly you trust to help you keep the convo on track, to help interact, or to lead the convo on your behalf without the unsaved person realizing you are behind this.
 So it could be seen as a convo initiated by the other person.
+They can go over a few things, answer some things you cant, and kerp it Gospel focused (to reach a decision).

 3. Know or Ask about his beliefs